HappyMaxxx/SpendSense/README.md

 ### 4. Build and Run with Docker

-Build the Docker images and start the Django, MongoDB, Redis, Celery, and Flower containers:
+Build the Docker images and start the Django, PostgreSQL, Redis, Celery, and Flower containers:

 ```bash
 docker-compose up --build